johannesbottcher/MDT-Quick-Manual/README.md

 This is normal for books which are printed that left and right hand pages are full of content.
 Maybe you want a `oneside` document?
 Please read about it above.

+### I don't get a bibliography

+You have to press the BibTeX button in your editor.
+After process finished, you need to recreate once more.

 ## Where do i get support?